Meals That Heal – Grilled Squash Sandwich With Minty Mayonnaise

-To me one of the greatest delights of summer cooking is the grill –we’re gazing down a stretch of days toward Memorial Day weekend, and we’re itching to do nothing more except lay in a hammock with a cooling lemonade or our favorite beverage.
+To me one of the greatest delights of summer cooking is the grill –we’re gazing down a stretch of days toward summer grilling, and we’re itching to do nothing more except lay in a hammock with a cooling lemonade or our favorite beverage.

 Cooked summer squash is extremely easy to digest, making it a favorite for anyone suffering from constipation, acid reflux, and fatigue after meals.